 \section{Conclusion}

-In this paper, we introduce a two-stage model-centric data selection framework for LLM domain adaptation fine-tuning.
-The first stage performs a prompt-driven selection strategy to explicitly align with the model's preferences.
-The second stage selects data via data difficulty decomposition.
-By incorporating Instruction Understanding, Response Confidence, and Response Correctness difficulties, alongside an attention-based importance weighting mechanism, our method effectively captures the model's implicit distribution and selects data that matches the its learning capacity.
-Experimental results across multiple medical tasks demonstrate significant performance gains, validating the effectiveness of our selection framework.
-Our approach highlights the effectiveness of model-driven data selection, offering a path toward more efficient LLM domain adaptation training.
-Future work will explore extending this framework to other domains and refining the training procedure based on difficulty metrics for broader LLM applications.
+In this paper, we highlight the importance of selecting data aligned with the model's distribution for LLM domain adaptation fine-tuning through a pilot study.
+To this end, we propose a two-stage model-centric data selection framework \M. Stage\#1 explicitly aligns data with the LLM’s knowledge through prompt-driven selection.
+The Stage\#2 implicitly aligns data via difficulty decomposition.
+Leveraging Instruction Understanding, Response Confidence, and Response Correctness difficulties calibrated by attention-based importance weighting, \M~effectively models the LLM's implicit distribution and selects data well-matched to its learning capacity.
+Extensive experiments on multiple medical and legal tasks show significant performance gains, demonstrating \M's effectiveness and generalization ability.
+Overall, we offer a path toward more efficient LLM domain adaptation fine-tuning.
+Future work will explore extending the framework to more domains and refining training strategies based on difficulty metrics for broader applications.